-- Definition: Percentage of public school students in 10th grade passing the mathematics section of the California High School Exit Exam (e.g., 84% of California 10th graders passed the math section of the exit exam in 2013).Number of public school students in 10th grade passing the mathematics section of the California High School Exit Exam.
+- Definition: Percentage of public school students in 10th grade passing the mathematics section of the California High School Exit Exam (e.g., 85% of California 10th graders passed the math section of the exit exam in 2014).Number of public school students in 10th grade passing the mathematics section of the California High School Exit Exam.

-- Footnote: Years presented are the final year of a school year (e.g., 2012-2013 is shown as 2013).
-Data prior to 2005 do not exclusively report on results of 10th grade students and therefore are not directly comparable to subsequent years; however, the vast majority of students prior to 2005 were in the 10th grade.
+- Footnote: Years presented are the final year of a school year (e.g. 2013-2014 is shown as 2014).
+These data are not comparable with data from previous years.
 For numbers, LNE (Low Number Event) refers to data that have been suppressed because there were 10 or fewer students tested.
 For percentages, LNE refers to data that have been suppressed because there were fewer than 20 students with passing scores.
 N/A means that data are not available.

 - Measures of Math Proficiency on Kidsdata.org

 Kidsdata.org reports the percentage of public school students who have scored proficient or higher on the Algebra I California Standards Test (CST), as well as this information by race/ethnicity and socioeconomic status.
 In order to score Proficient, a student must demonstrate a competent and adequate understanding of the knowledge and skills measured by this assessment, at this grade, in this content area; scoring Advanced requires a comprehensive and complex understanding.

 In addition, kidsdata.org provides the percentage of 10th grade public school students who passed the mathematics section of the California High School Exit Exam (CAHSEE); this also is available by race/ethnicity and socioeconomic status.